BinaryIgor/blog/README.md

 file=server npm run test:file
 ```

-For the rest, checkout package.json and scripts folder!
+For the rest, checkout package.json and ops and scripts folders!